: I just got done writing up my week-long first impressions

 feels like an animated movie, Illyriad

 is like a hand-drawn map you found as a kid, and Glitch

 is witty and bright.
 I meet people all the time who seem to boggle at the fact that I think Milmo

 character models blow away many "AAA" character models, but they do.
 Good art design has a collective feel to it, and that is not something that happens in many MMOs.
 I've found that many MMOs, indie or not, seem to be have been art directed by someone who couldn't draw a thing or recognize a good drawing.

 Last but certainly not least, all of these titles have nice payment models.
 Free-to-play, freemium, cash-shop or microtransaction-based, they have something for everyone.
 I never feel as though I have to spend money to enjoy these titles, which will usually make me feel better about spending money.
 I don't want to be tricked or coerced; don't hide certain cash-shop items from me or give me awkward schemes of transferring one type of cash into another into another.
 Just give me your client and let me spend my money when I want.

 There is always a chance that my tastes will change once again, but the self-contained worlds of my laptop are fitting my personality so perfectly right now.
 I am finally finding games that feature a pace and a look that I love.
 I wonder if I had a more powerful gaming laptop, would that change anything?

-Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
+I'm not about to find out.
+If anything, my next purchase is going to be a less powerful, lighter device.
+What about you?
+What does your top five list say about you?Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
 Leave it to Beau Hindman to talk about the games you didn't know you wanted!
 Have an idea for a subject or a killer new game that no one has heard of?
 Send it to firstname.lastname@example.org!